SysKitTeam/docs-spdockit/permission-management/clone-object-permissions-wizard.md

     * **Source and target objects are a part of the same site collection.**

-        The **Keep existing target object permissions** option is available.
+        The **Keep existing target object permissions (role assignments and SharePoint group memberships)** option is available.
 If checked, all of the target object permissions are preserved and new permissions are added to existing groups or principals.
 If not checked, all target object permissions are removed and the source permissions are copied.

         Options **Create SharePoint groups** and **Create missing permission levels** are disabled since they are only applicable in case of different site collections.